“Aww, it’s just marketing…”

 - If you are in a leadership position, create the right incentive structure at your company that motivates people to create long-term value.

-- If you are on a product team, engage marketing early to get customer feedback, and build products that people actually want.
+- If you are on an engineering or product team, engage marketing early to get customer feedback, and build products that people actually want.

 - If you are on a marketing team, be conscious of the broader implications of your decisions, and educate others on how marketing can help.